 Line sensors have been applied only under the front plow:

 There are 4 Li-Po 3.7V 700 mAh batteries connected in parallel (2S2P).
 The connectors are nicely hidden under the PCB.
 It is very hard to fasten the PCB into the frame because there is not much space available.

-Everything was printed on a 3D printer from ABS.
+Everything was 3D printed from ABS filament.
 These parts are so durable that after a few battles, they don’t have any scratches.
 The pictures below show the motors mounts and the “doubled” ball bearings of the opposite wheels.
 In addition, the plow was laminated with epoxy resin and steel plate to reinforce it.
 Thin razors were glued to the “scraper”.
 Ultimately, this solution did not work, because this element doesn’t lay flat on the doyho surface.

 The whole thing works very nicely, but the front plow the robot is too poorly “attached” to the ground.
 Because of this the whole structure will be disassembled and converted to a new version.
 The robot quickly locates and attacks the opponents, but is unable to push them out because they have better plows.
 Several times it flew over the opponent just because of this one mistake in this build.
 I have to re-design the main frame and use a better plow made of sharp blade which could be pushed under the opponent.

 - The plow doesn’t lay flat on the doyho surface

 - The scraper with razors does not perform its function

 IMPROVEMENTS IN THE NEXT VERSION: